midas-network/rsv-scenario-modeling-hub/auxiliary-data/rounds/round3.md

 - Geographic scope: state-level and national projections
   - 12 states or a subset of 12 states, US overall recommended.
-We note that WA joined RSV-NET in 2024-25 as a 13th participating state.
+We note that NC joined RSV-NET in 2024-25 as a 13th participating state.
-  **Projections for WA are optional.**
+  **Projections for NC are optional.**

 - Results:
   - Summary: Results must consist of a subset of weekly targets listed